microsoft/Kusto-Query-Language/doc/topnestedoperator.md

 by the previous clause.
 This process continues for all aggregation clauses.

-For example, the `top-nested` operator can be used to answer the following question: "For a table containing sales figures, such as country, salesperson, and amount sold: what are the top five countries by sales?
-What are the top three salespeople in each of these countries?"
+For example, the `top-nested` operator can be used to answer the following question: "For a table containing sales figures, such as country/region, salesperson, and amount sold: what are the top five countries/regions by sales?
+What are the top three salespeople in each of these countries/regions?"

 ## Syntax